-Nominations are welcome for directors who, through their body of work, have made a significant creative contribution to theatre in Canada and who are continuing to create work that demonstrates innovation and excellence.
+Nominations are welcome for playwrights who, through their body of work, have made a significant creative contribution to theatre in Canada and who are continuing to create work that demonstrates innovation and excellence.
 The Prize jury has been charged with selecting a recipient who would most typically self-identify as “mid-career”.
 In other words, this is a Prize for an artist whose career is perceived to be gaining significant momentum, rather than a lifetime achievement award.
 The Prize is intended to provide an artist who has created remarkable work to date with the freedom to deepen their practice and make an even more significant contribution to the field in the years to come.

-Nominees must have at least 10 years’ experience as professional directors.
+Nominees must have at least 10 years’ experience as professional playwrights.
 Nominees will have developed a marked personal style or artistic approach to their craft, vision, techniques, interests and/or collaborations.

 In addition, the jury will consider the following aspects of the artist’s work: originality, sense of evolution, growing maturity, continuing experimentation, impact upon audiences, and influence upon younger artists.